wasimghani/python/README.md

 # python
- print("Hello, to all over the world")
+ print"Hello, to all over the world")